 - xv.
-Reasonable user fees may be assessed, as long as those fees are used exclusively for the operation and maintenance of the access facility and/or other public access facilities within the local jurisdiction with the written consent of the State. - xvi.
+Reasonable user fees may be assessed, as long as those fees are used exclusively for the operation, maintenance, and enhancement of existing public access sites, including trash removal, law enforcement and public safety, beach nourishment projects or the provision of new public access sites through acquisition or easement. - xvi.
 Basic Changes in Recreational Use.
-The use of property acquired or developed with grant assistance may not be changed from that contemplated and approved when assistance was obtained, unless approval is obtained from the State. - xvii.
+The use of property acquired or developed with grant assistance may not be changed from that contemplated and approved when assistance was obtained unless approval is obtained from the State. - xvii.
 Reasonable Use Limitations.
 The community may impose reasonable limits on the type and extent of use of areas and facilities acquired or developed with grant assistance when such a limitation is necessary for maintenance or preservation.
 Thus, by way of example, limitations may be imposed on the number of persons using an area or facility.
 All limitations shall be in accord with the applicable grant contract and amendments. - xviii.
 Use of Proceeds of Sales of assisted areas and facilities.
-The proceeds of sale of assisted areas and facilities must be held by the State or the community and be disposed of only in accordance with a plan approved by the State.
+The proceeds of sale of assisted areas and facilities must be held by the State or the community and be disposed of only in accordance with a plan approved by the State. - xix.

-xix.
 Notice of Limitations of Use and Restrictions.
 The community and/or owner of the real property acquired (including easements) or improved with grant funds awarded under this contract shall file, in the office of the Register of Deeds in the county or counties where such property is situated, a Notice of Limitation of Use and Restrictions which sets forth the land use restrictions contained in the contract.